uc-cdis/gen3.org/content/resources/user/access-data.md

 * * *
 One method of accessing metadata in a Gen3 data commons is using the data exploration tool in your web browser, which is reached by clicking "Exploration" in the top navigation bar or by navigating to the url: https://data.mycommons.org/explorer.
 The data exploration tool has a certain set of metadata properties that can be used as filters for selecting subsets of study subjects and data files.

-* Note: The properties used for filtering data are configurable and are chosen in collaboration with data commons sponsors, contributors and analysts.
+> NOTE: The properties used for filtering data are configurable and are chosen in collaboration with data commons sponsors, contributors and analysts.
 If you have a suggestion for a property to be added as a filter, contact the data commons support team with your request.

 <!--
 Custom filters can also be added by clicking on the "add a custom filter" button.
 Begin typing the property you'd like to add as a custom filter and then select it.
 You can then enter the values of that property to filter data on.
 -->

 A spreadsheet containing available clinical, demographic, or experimental metadata can be downloaded by clicking on the corresponding button once a cohort or group of files has been selected.

 ## Querying metadata using the graphiQL interface
 * * *

 The metadata in a Gen3 commons can also be queried via the [graphQL query language](https://graphql.org/) using the graphiQL interface, which can be accessed by clicking "Query" in the top navigation bar or by navigating to the url: https://data.mycommons.org/query.
 The "Docs" button can be pressed to see documentation of the queryable nodes and properties.
 For example, if you type the name of a node, e.g., "sample", into the "Search Schema" search-box, and 'root.sample' is clicked, it will display all the properties that can be queried for that node.